The preferred cosmetic treatment for beautiful results. Spider veins can negatively affect your life.

 - Performed in-office with Dr. Jimenez

 Injections are performed in-office and appointments generally take less than 30 minutes.
-The fast-acting medication is delivered directly into the veins and takes effect immediately, making sclerotherapy preferred over laser procedures for the cosmetic improvement of spider veins (telangiectasias) or burst capillaries in the legs.
-Spider veins also appear on the face, but thinner facial skin increases the risk of scarring and requires a skilled practitioner such as Dr. Jimenez for optimal results.
+The fast-acting medication is delivered directly into the veins and begins working immediately.
+Sclerotherapy is preferred over laser procedures for the cosmetic improvement of spider veins (telangiectasias) or burst capillaries in the legs.
 Before your treatment, you will be thoroughly evaluated to determine the best course of action depending on your unique needs.

 Is Sclerotherapy Safe?